 In March of this year, a special Congressional action signed by President Obama awarded the Congressional Gold Medal to the Women Airforce Service Pilots, the “WASPS” of World War II.
 Jeanne Lewellen Norbeck ’33 was awarded the medal posthumously.

 Jeanne graduated from Washington State College with a degree in English.
 President Roosevelt had funded the start of construction on the Grand Coulee Dam, and Jeanne was an early hire.
 She married a young engineer on the project, Ed Norbeck.

 Later, Jeanne and Ed became managers of a large plantation in one of the outer islands in the Hawaiian chain.
-Given the lack of transportation … » More …
+Given … » More …

 The Office of Strategic Services, our country's first centralized